Timperley: Railways

-In 1931, the MSJAR line was electrified, one of the first railway lines in Great Britain to use supply by overhead cables.
-A large electrical sub-station was built in connection with this just south of Timperley station.
-The line was converted to be part of Manchester Metrolink in 1992.
+In 1931, the MSJAR line was electrified; it was one of the first railway lines in Great Britain to use supply by overhead cables.
+A large electrical substation was built in connection with this, just south of Timperley station.

+The line was converted to light rail in 1992, forming part of Manchester Metrolink.

 Governance

-Timperley was formerly a township and chapelry in the parish of Bowdon, in 1866 Timperley became a separate civil parish, Timperley Parish Council was established in 1894 and it became part of Bucklow Rural District, on 1 April 1936 the parish was abolished and merged with Altrincham, Hale and Sale.
-In 1931 the parish had a population of 7080. and it became part of Altrincham Urban District.
+Timperley was formerly a township and chapelry in the parish of Bowdon.
+In 1866, the township became a separate civil parish; Timperley Parish Council was established in 1894 and it became part of Bucklow Rural District.

+In 1931, the parish had a population of 7,080.
+On 1 April 1936, the parish was abolished and merged with Altrincham, Hale and Sale and it became part of Altrincham Urban District (UD).

-In 1974, Altrincham UD was merged into the new Trafford Metropolitan Borough of Greater Manchester.
-The wards of Timperley Central and Timperley North have six out of sixty-three seats on Trafford Council; both wards returned three Liberal Democrats each at the 2023 local elections.
+In 1974, Altrincham UD was merged into the new Metropolitan Borough of Trafford in Greater Manchester.
+The wards of Timperley Central and Timperley North have six of the 63 seats on Trafford Council; both wards returned three Liberal Democrats each at the 2023 local elections.
 Parts of Timperley are also in Broadheath and Hale Barns & Timperley South wards.